-GAGOHS - Gr antee Project Number:
+GAGOHS - Gr antee Project Number: 115

-Project Name & Description Digital Alerting, Seconds Sav Deploy and implement a pilot p motor vehicles striking other ve roadside\ utilizing digital techno orogram to preven chicles, first respo
+Project Name & Description Deploy and implement a pile Alerting, Seconds Save Lives and implement a pilot program to prevent death and injury from crashes involving chicles striking other vehicles, first responders, and individuals stopped at the A utilizing digital technology.

 Countermeasure Strategy Communications and Outreach: Supporting Enforcement Enforcement of Move-Over Law through Driver Assistance Technology

 Organization Type State

 Funding Source Amount P & A Promised Project

-Information 405h \$- 40,850.00 No No
+Information 405h \$40,850.00 No No

-Eligible Use of Funds Funds will be used to implement and injury from crashes involving individuals stopped at the road ng motor vehicles
+Eligible Use of Funds and injury from crashes invo Funds will be used to implement a pilot program that uses digital technology to prevent death and injury from crashes involving motor vehicles striking other vehicles, first responders, and individuals stopped at the roadside.